positlabs/temporalis/README.md

 `slices` determines the number of slices used in the time-stack.
 More slices means they are smaller, and take longer to push out of the stack.

-`quality` determines the size of the canvas to draw to.
-Higher quality will be drawn to a larger canvas, but may make it slower to draw (mo' pixels, mo' time).
+`mode` determines how the pixels are sliced: vertically or horizontally.

+`throttle` will limit the frames-per-second to 30.
+Many webcams capture at 30fps.

-`save` will open a new window with a static image. `quality` affects the size of the output image.
+`save image` will open a new window with a static image. `quality` affects the size of the output image.

+`record gif` toggles gif recording state.
+Press once to start recording, and press again to save the gif.

 ### Drag and drop videos